 Explore the Waterfront from a completely different angle.
-Leaving from the dock outside the Aquarium enjoy the sights and sounds of the Waterfront, then head to the V@A Food Market for a delicious breakfast.
+Leaving from the dock outside the Aquarium enjoy the sights and sounds of the Waterfront.

 Learn about Cape Town's proud nautical history and spend some time watching the resident seals as they bask in the sunshine.